-Prior to joining Brown, Goldstein, & Levy, Chelsea clerked for the Honorable Andre M. Davis on the U.S. Court of Appeals for the Fourth Circuit and for Magistrate Judge Stephanie A. Gallagher on the U.S. District Court for the District of Maryland.
+Prior to joining Brown, Goldstein, & Levy, Chelsea clerked for the Honorable Andre M. Davis on the U.S. Court of Appeals for the Fourth Circuit and for the Honorable Stephanie A. Gallagher on the U.S. District Court for the District of Maryland.

 During law school, Chelsea served as a Student Attorney for the Reentry Clinic at the University of Maryland Francis King Carey School of Law, where she counseled individuals in the expungement of their records in Baltimore City courts and conducted bi-weekly expungement workshops at a one-stop reentry center in Baltimore City.
 Chelsea also served as the Executive Articles Editor of the University of Maryland Law Journal of Race, Religion, Gender and Class, and as a member of the law school’s National Moot Court Team.

 Chelsea received the 2013 Elizabeth Maxwell Carroll Chesnut Prize, known as the “Dean’s Award,” for her scholarship, personal drive, and excellence in writing.
 She was also awarded The Order of the Barristers, which honors ten students who excel in trial and appellate advocacy.

 Prior to entering law school, Chelsea was an assistant editor at National Public Radio’s All Things Considered and worked in local television news in Philadelphia.

 Chelsea is a former board member of Advocates for Goucher Prison Education Partnership (AGPEP), a program that offers Goucher College courses to men and women incarcerated in Maryland, and she is active in several bar associations, including the Maryland State Bar Association, Monumental City Bar Association, and the Bar Association of Baltimore City’s Young Lawyers’ Division.

 - University of Maryland Francis King Carey School of Law, J.D., cum laude, 2013